omar0ali/spaceinvaders-game-cli/README.md

 ## Install

-> [!IMPORTANT]
+> [!NOTE]
 > The game looks for `config.toml`, make sure that both the game executable and config.toml are located in the same folder and that you run the game from that folder.
+>
+> Note: Game can run without `config` file.
+Will use default configuration.
-Will fix this issue later once the game is finished.
-Another option would be just by cloning this [Repository](#getting-started).
+> Another option would be just by cloning this [Repository](#getting-started).

 ```bash
 go install github.com/omar0ali/spaceinvaders-game-cli@latest